-These health topics are aligned with Memorial Hermann's strategic focus areas, the four pillars which are illustrated in Figure 25.
-Each of the intersecting pillars connect through various points in Memorial Hermann programs and initiatives advancing the health of the community.
+These health topics are aligned with Memorial Hermann's strategic focus areas, the four pillars which are illustrated in Figure 24.
+Each of the intersecting pillars connect to each other through various points in Memorial Hermann programs and initiatives advancing the health of the community.
 Memorial Hermann Community Benefit team took both the results and strategic focus areas into consideration to determine final health priorities as presented in Table 21.

-Figure 25.
+Figure 24.
 Memorial Hermann Health System Four Pillars for Community Health